List of Braathens destinations: History

-Destinations
+List of Scheduled Destinations

 The list shows airports that have been served by Braathens as part of its scheduled services between 1949 and 2004.
 It excludes airports where Braathens only operated charter services.
 The list includes the city, country, the codes of the International Air Transport Association (IATA airport code) and the International Civil Aviation Organization (ICAO airport code), and the airport's name, with the airline's hubs marked.
 The list also contains the beginning and end year of services, with destinations marked if the services was not continual.
 IATA and ICAO codes are not given for airports which were closed or converted to general aviation before being issued such codes.

 The list includes destinations subcontracted to Busy Bee and later Norwegian Air Shuttle and operated as part of Braathens' network.
 It also includes Braathens' two subsidiaries in Sweden—Braathens Sverige and Malmö Aviation—although airports only served by Malmö Aviation are marked.
 Braathens Helikopter operated to seven offshore oil platforms in the Norwegian sector of the North Sea—these are not included in the list.